 - discussing and resolving work health and safety issues in the Court.

 Corporate and operational planning and associated performance reporting and review

-At 30 June 2015, there were 772 ongoing and non-ongoing agency employees (excluding judicial officers, the Chief Executive Officer and casual employees) in all states and territories except Western Australia.
+At 30 June 2016, there were 753 ongoing and non-ongoing entity employees (excluding judicial officers, the Chief Executive Officer and casual employees) in all states and territories except Western Australia.

 Guidance for staff is contained in the following documents, available to all staff on the Court's intranet and website:

 - administration policies and procedural documents including guidelines, procedures and manuals from the finance, human resources and information, communication and technology areas

 - APS Values and Code of Conduct